SHEFFIELD AT WAR (1940-1941) film no: 2881

 More household items of furniture, which have presumably been pulled out of the rubble, stand alongside the road.
 A wall left standing is held up with pieces of timber, and a car is buried under the fallen bricks of a house.
 A large steel structure stands mangled by bombing, possibly Bramall Lane Stadium.
 Among the other bombed buildings there is an upturned bus, and a working bus passes by in the background.
 The film then shows large areas of damage from a high vantage point, looking out over the rooftops, most of which are now missing.

 Next the film features a military parade which is inspected by a high ranking officer.
+This is most probably George, the Duke of Kent visiting the ATS in Sheffield on 11-12 Jun 1942 (just a couple of months before his death).
 He is accompanied by the Mayor, and rows of men in civilian clothes who stand at attention in front of a small light aircraft.
 A group of veteran RAF men also stand in a line.
 A large workforce stands at attention in a yard in front of some large buildings, which might be hangers at an aircraft station.
 A group of officers do an inspection.
 A uniformed women’s band, whose members play trumpets and drums, also stand to attention.
 The lines of men then march off in procession.

 Back in the city centre, two members of the ARP (Air Raid Precautions), wave rattles and walk down Barker’s Pool in front of City Hall.
 They pass a line of women in white overalls putting on gas masks.
 A woman in a gas mask sweeps outside the Gaumont Cinema on Barker’s Pool where there is a billboard for George Formby.
 There is then a gas attack drill as members of the ARP place smoke canisters in the road.
 School children and other pedestrians wearing their gas masks watch from behind a barrier.
 A warden stands on the street and rotates his rattle while smoke billows around him.
 More demonstrations take place, one with an ARP riding past on a bicycle.
 One of the wardens helps a woman put on her gas mask.